We all know the role content marketing plays in boosting businesses. But unfortunately, not everyone in an organization is aware of its merits.

 To make Page Value useful, you need to meet one of two conditions:

-- If you’re an e-commerce site — First. set up ecommerce tracking in GA.
+- For eCommerce businesses — First. set up ecommerce tracking in GA.

-- If you’re not an e-commerce site — You need to set up Goal Conversion tracking for your site in GA.
+- For non-eCommerce businesses — You need to set up Goal Conversion tracking for your site in GA.
 You also need to assign each non-transactional goal the correct value.

 Note: Before you set up your analytics, you’re going to have to purge your current data.
 You want to only measure the goals that matter (remove goals like Pages/Visit and other non-transactional goals).
 Measuring unrelated goals could mess up your data.